onap/archived-cli/docs/open_cli_schema_version_1_0.rst

     default_value: false

 *NOTE*: no-auth parameter is very helpful to by-pass the login and logout phase of each commands.
-Please refere *service* section to find more details on login and logout.
+Please refer *service* section to find more details on login and logout.

-For example, OCLIP platform provides a command called 'schema-validate' to validate schematics of template against the specification defined in this document.
-For this command, host-url, onap-username, onap-password, no-auth parameters are required. so author could exclude these parameters by defining as :

-    default_parameters:
-      exclude:
-        \- onap-username

-        \- onap-password

-        \- host-url

-        \- no-auth

 results
 -------